wavefrontHQ/docs/pages/doc/query_language_series_matching.md

 datatable: true
 sidebar: doc_sidebar
 permalink: query_language_series_matching.html
-summary: Learn how operators and functions affect the evaulation of Wavefront Query Language expressions.
+summary: Learn how operators and functions affect the evaluation of Wavefront Query Language expressions.
 ---
 Series matching is a process that occurs when when you apply operators and functions to two or more unique ts() expressions, each representing two or more unique source\|metric\|\[pointTagValues\] pairs, are evaluated: